 I quickly looked around us for anyone who could see this tantrum.

-After seeing that the nearest people around were the drivers of the occasional car, and the old man we passed by earlier, I looked down at my daughter.
+After seeing that the nearest people around were the drivers of the occasional car, and the old man we passed by earlier, I looked down at my daughter with a sigh.

 "Ao, is this something that you really need to know now?"